-Although it is a less common vegetable, spinach (also known as chaya spinach or Lao spinach) is very beneficial for human health.
+Although it is a less common vegetable, spinach (also known as chaya spinach, Lao spinach) is very beneficial for human health.

 During a recent business trip to Chan Hung commune, Vinh Tuong district ( Vinh Phuc province), we were invited by the locals to enjoy a stir-fried vegetable dish with a very strange name: MSG.
 Indeed, as its name suggests, MSG has a natural sweetness and is very crunchy.

-Researching scientific documents, it is known that spinach (chaya spinach, Lao spinach) is a vegetable that is not yet popular but is very useful.
+Researching scientific documents, we know that spinach (chaya spinach, Lao spinach) is a less popular but very useful vegetable.

-This specialty vegetable is also native to Mexico, is a perennial shrub, grows fast, has many leaves and has very few pests.
+This specialty vegetable is also native to Mexico.
+It is a perennial shrub that grows quickly, has many leaves and is very pest-free.

-The young stems of the plant are usually green, turning white as they age, and the single leaves have prominent veins.
+The young stems of the spinach are usually green, turning white as they age, and the single leaves have prominent veins.

 Cassava plant.
 Photo: central pharmacy.